Exploring Animated GIFs: Optimization, Compression, and Conversion

 Summary

-Enhance your GIF files effortlessly with ShortPixel, an all-in-one online tool that optimizes, resizes, and seamlessly converts to WebP or AVIF formats.
+Enhance GIF files effortlessly with ShortPixel, an all-in-one online tool that optimizes, resizes, and seamlessly converts to WebP or AVIF formats.